ginoekzhang/tinympc-crazyflie-firmware-a2r/examples/demos/app_push_demo/readme.md

 ## Running

-Once the app layer is bootloaded, the demo will automatically be running on the crazyflie.
+Once the app layer is bootloaded, the demo will automatically be running at idle state on the crazyflie.
 To start the demo, place your hand ontop of the drone (within 1 inch of the multiranger) for 3 seconds, and quickly remove it to prevent collision during take off